Akhil-Selukar/Complete-JavaScript-Notes/21-Javascript under the hood/README.md

 All execution contexts contains below information.

-- Variables (i.e. let, const, var)
+- Variables environment (i.e. let, const, var)
-- Function of which that execution context is.
+- Function of which that execution context is (i.e. the function code).
 - Arguments object (A special object which contains all the arguments passed to the function.
 This is an.
 This stores the arguments in an array.)
 - Scope chain for variables
 - this keyword/object